 Thoughtfully plan your menu for these two factors.
 Then, take a serious look at what you are offering on your lunch menu.

-Getting customers to come back to your restaurant for your lunches requires a proper menu design.
+Getting customers to come back to your restaurant for your lunches requires a Planning a Seasonal Menu.
 Here are tips on designing a lunch menu for your restaurant.

 1. Regional Preferences